oegea/is-my-code-pwned/README.md

 Comprehensive tool that detects malicious npm packages and analyzes security vulnerabilities in your projects.
 Designed to give you complete confidence that your code is clean.

+> ⚠️ **DISCLAIMER**: This tool was developed with Claude Code AI assistance. **Use with caution** in production environments.
+The tool is designed to be **read-only** and will not modify your files or projects - it only analyzes and reports security findings.
+Always review the source code before use.

 ## 🚀 Installation

 ### Global installation (recommended for CLI usage)